Kanata: Contemporary Indigenous Artists and Their Music

 MusiCounts is proud to offer Kanata: Contemporary Indigenous Artists and Their Music, a learning resource that will support teachers in bringing Indigenous voices, perspectives, and music into classrooms.

-- This interdisciplinary and curriculum-aligned resource will empower any grade 7-12 music or social studies educator to explore and celebrate contemporary Indigenous music in the classroom in a way that is authentic, respectful, and culturally appropriate.
+- This interdisciplinary and curriculum-aligned resource will empower music or social studies educators at any grade level to explore and celebrate contemporary Indigenous music in the classroom in a way that is authentic, respectful, and culturally appropriate.

 - This resource is a product of collaboration between several Indigenous educators, advisors, and artists, all led by Indigenous music educator Sherryl Sewepagaham.